maldoinc/wireup/docs/pages/injectables.md

 ### Factories

 Functions can also be registered as injectables.
-This is useful for creating objects that you don't control (like 3rd party libraries) or that require complex setup.
+This is useful for creating objects that you don't control (like 3rd party libraries), require complex setup or cleanup.
+See [Factories](factories.md) and [Resource Management](resources.md) for more details.

 ```python
 import boto3